-There are times when it feels never ending, and that this is how you will be for the rest of your life; but with management of the illness and careful pacing, you will get better.
+There are times when it feels never ending, and that this is how you will be for the rest of your life but with management of the illness and careful pacing, you will get better.
 I have come a long way from where I was when I first wrote this information.
 I'm not recovered but life is so much easier.
 You can find out more about me here...

 I’d like to thank everyone for taking their time and precious energy to help me gather as much information as possible.
 I am very grateful to them and their carers and hope you will be too.
 They are all severely affected and they have been through what you are going through now and are all at different stages in their illness.

-M.E. is different for every person – no two people have exactly the same symptoms; but by sharing our experiences we can try to overcome as many problems as possible.
+ME/CFS is different for every person – no two people have exactly the same symptoms but by sharing our experiences we can try to overcome as many problems as possible.

 If you find out anything else that helps, please send your tips in, so I can include them to help other people.
 The only way to get through this illness is to talk to people who have been there, and to help those who come after you.
 Together we will get through this dreadful experience and come through it as better and stronger people.